 During the day on Thursday, Friday and Saturday we held dance classes in a nice air conditioned school gym (below right) near the Civil War encampment and sutler area.
 Reenactors and spectators joined us for some basic instruction in 19th century dancing or maybe it was just to get into a cool place.
 We had great fun as many children tried the dancing and everyone seemed to enjoy helping the little ones through the formations.

 In the evenings, we shifted over to the Loy E. Harris Pavilion in the center of Manassas.
 The Olde Towne Brass (below left) and the Camptown Shakers provided excellent live music for our dance instruction and demonstrations on Thursday and Friday.
 On Saturday evening, we conducted the first part of the Blue and Gray Ball, a fundraiser for the historic sites in Manassas.
 Again, the Olde Towne Brass played.
 Our good friend, Patrick Gorman (Gen. John Bell Hood in Gettysburg and Gods and Generals) served as the master of ceremonies.
 He had danced with us several times at Cedar Creek Battlefield Foundation balls so he was familiar with our dances.
-Patrick graciously led the Grand March with our own Ana Strickland (above in white dress) and later danced with numerous ladies during the German Waltz.
-(Photo above by Jeanine Lindberg)
+Patrick graciously led the Grand March with our own Ana Strickland (right in white dress) and later danced with numerous ladies during the German Waltz.
+(Photo by Jeannie Lindberg)